 Bio

 Her latest book, “The Fight for Privacy: Protecting Dignity, Identity, and Love in the Digital Age” (W.W.
-Norton and Penguin Vintage UK), will be out in October 2022.
-Her first book “Hate Crimes in Cyberspace” (Harvard University Press, 2014), was widely praised in published reviews, discussed in blog posts, and named one of the 20 Best Moments for Women in 2014 by the editors of Cosmopolitan magazine.
-She has published more than 50 articles and essays, including in the Yale Law Journal, Michigan Law Review (three times), California Law Review (twice), Boston University Law Review (seven times), Washington University Law Review (three times), Emory Law Journal (twice), Southern California Law Review, Texas Law Review, and many more, which have won professional awards from the International Association of Privacy Professionals and privacy think tank Future of Privacy, and been cited by state and federal courts.
-She has written over 45 opinion pieces for major media outlets, including the New York Times, the Washington Post, the Atlantic, the Guardian, Time, CNN, and Slate.
+Norton and Penguin Vintage UK 2022) and has been featured and excerpted in The New Yorker, Wired, Fortune, Guardian (UK), Prospect Magazine (UK) and The Times (UK).
+Amazon named her book in the Top 100 books of 2022.
+Her first book, “Hate Crimes in Cyberspace” (Harvard University Press, 2014), was named one of the 20 Best Moments for Women in 2014 by the editors of Cosmopolitan magazine.
+She has published more than 60 law review articles and essays, including in the Yale Law Journal, Stanford Law Review, Michigan Law Review, California Law Review, Boston University Law Review and Virginia Law Review, among others; has won professional awards, including being named the 2024 IAPP Privacy Leader; and has been cited by state and federal courts, federal regulations, and White House reports.
+She has written more than 50 opinion pieces for major media outlets, including the New York Times, the Washington Post, the Atlantic, the Guardian, and Slate.

-Citron has appeared on film and television (HBO’s “Vice News,” HBO’s “Last Week Tonight with John Oliver,” Hulu’s “The Weekly,” “Netizens,” and HBO’s “Swiped”), quoted in hundreds of news articles, interviewed on National Public Radio more than 25 times; appeared on podcasts for The New York Times, Slate, Lawfare, The Guardian and The Boston Globe; and given a TED talk, “How Deepfakes Undermine Truth and Democracy,” at the 2019 TED Global Summit.
-Her TED talk has been viewed more than 3.4 million times.
-She has given more than 200 talks at major universities, federal and state agencies, the National Holocaust Museum, the Wikimedia Foundation, the National Association of Attorneys General, and think tanks.
+Citron has appeared on film and television (HBO’s “Vice News,” HBO’s “Last Week Tonight with John Oliver,” Hulu’s “The Weekly” and “Ashley Madison Diaries,” “Netizens” and HBO’s “Swiped”); quoted in hundreds of news articles, interviewed on National Public Radio; appeared on podcasts for The New York Times, Slate, Lawfare, The Guardian and The Boston Globe; and given a TED talk, “How Deepfakes Undermine Truth and Democracy,” at the 2019 TED Global Summit.
+Her TED talk has been viewed more than 3.5 million times.
+She has given more than 400 talks at universities, federal and state agencies, the National Holocaust Museum, the Wikimedia Foundation, the National Association of Attorneys General, and think tanks.

 Before joining UVA Law, Citron taught at Boston University School of Law and the University of Maryland School of Law.
 She has been a visiting professor at Fordham Law School and George Washington Law School.
 In 2016, she was a Dean’s Distinguished Visitor at Washington University School of Law and an interdisciplinary studies fellow at the University of Massachusetts at Amherst.